LaunchCodeEducation/data-analysis-curriculum/content/cleaning-pandas/reading/missing-data/_index.md

 5  Star Stitchery        53,483    4.2              52
 ```

-The last remaining values are in the `Total_Rating` colunmn and the `Sales` column.
+The last remaining values are in the `Total_Rating` column and the `Sales` column.
 Linear interpolation makes sense in neither case.
 We might want to interpolate what the missing rating is for Ducky Ducks based on what other values in the column are so in that case we can use the pad method.

 ```python
 etsy_sellers.interpolate(method="pad")